Purposes of sentencing

 Rehabilitation in prison

-This purpose is directed to making the offender liable to be called to account for his or her deeds.
-It has been recognised as a purpose of punishment that must be fulfilled: R v Pogson (2012) 82 NSWLR 60 at [98].
-Making the offender accountable is an important purpose of sentencing: R v Dawes [2004] NSWCCA 363 at [40].
+This purpose aims to make the offender liable to be called to account for their deeds.
+This is a purpose of punishment that must be fulfilled: R v Pogson (2012) 82 NSWLR 60 at [98].
+Making the offender accountable is an important purpose of sentencing: R v Dawes at [40].
+It is particularly important where the offending conduct has tragic consequences: Davidson v R [2022] NSWCCA 153 at [216].
+If the offender has mental health issues, there is less reason to make the offender accountable for their offences: McDowall v R [2019] NSWCCA 29 at [59].

 [2-280] To denounce the conduct of the offender: s 3A(f)

-The purpose of denunciation is to condemn the offender for his or her conduct.
-Kirby J said in Ryan v The Queen (2001) 206 CLR 267 at [118]:
+The purpose of denunciation is to condemn the offender for their conduct.
+Justice Kirby said in Ryan v The Queen (2001) 206 CLR 267 at [118]:

 Denunciation and impartiality: A fundamental purpose of the criminal law, and of the sentencing of convicted offenders, is to denounce publicly the unlawful conduct of an offender.
 This objective requires that a sentence should also communicate society’s condemnation of the particular offender’s conduct.
 The sentence represents “a symbolic, collective statement that the offender’s conduct should be punished for encroaching on our society’s basic code of values as enshrined within our substantive criminal law”.
 In the case of offences against children, which involve derogations from the fundamental human rights of immature, dependent and vulnerable persons, punishment also has an obvious purpose of reinforcing the standards which society expects of its members.

-The court in R v King [2009] NSWCCA 117 at [1] made express reference to s 3A(f) and R v MacDonald and said:
+In R v King [2009] NSWCCA 117, the Court made express reference to s 3A(f) and R v MacDonald at [1] and said:

 Society is entitled to have the sentence imposed denounce the criminal conduct of the offender and, if the sentence does not do so, there has been an error in the exercise of the sentencing discretion.

-A suspended sentence for an offence of sexual intercourse with a child under 10 years of age fell “far short” of appropriately denouncing the crime: R v King at [1].
+In that case, a suspended sentence for an offence of sexual intercourse with a child under 10 years of age fell “far short” of appropriately denouncing the crime: [1]; see also, in relation to sexual offences against children and child abuse material offences, Director of Public Prosecutions (Cth) v Beattie [2017] NSWCCA 301 at [120], [209], [131]; Davies v R [2019] NSWCCA 45 at [61].

-The purpose of denunciation should be given more weight than in ordinary cases where a person such as a police officer, who is involved directly in the administration of justice, acts in a way that perverts the course of justice: R v Nguyen [2004] NSWCCA 332 at [43].
+In cases where an offender who is involved directly in the administration of justice, such as a police officer, acts in a way that perverts the course of justice, the purpose of denunciation should be given more weight: R v Nguyen [2004] NSWCCA 332 at [43].

 [2-290] To recognise the harm done to the victim of the crime and the community: s 3A(g)

-Where a crime involves multiple victims, acknowledgment should be made of the harm done to each victim, and this may require at least partial accumulation of the sentences: Baroudi v R [2007] NSWCCA 48 at [52]–[53] referring to R v Wilson [2005] NSWCCA 219 at [38].
-See also Carlton v R [2009] NSWCCA 231 at [122].
+Where a crime involves multiple victims, acknowledgment should be made of the harm done to each victim, and this may require at least partial accumulation of the sentences: Baroudi v R [2007] NSWCCA 48 at [52]–[53] referring to R v Wilson [2005] NSWCCA 219 at [38];see also Carlton v R [2009] NSWCCA 231 at [122]; Davidson v R [2022] NSWCCA 153 at [149].
+Harm caused to victims in respect of sexual offences against both children and adults is also to be recognised: see for example Stein v R [2023] NSWCCA 324 at [93]; Stanton v R [2017] NSWCCA 250 at [145].
+The principle may also apply irrespective of an offender’s circumstances: see, for example, Quinn v R [2018] NSWCCA 297at [219].

 [2-297] Retribution